- Salary

 Resident Loan Interest Relief Program

 Successful applicants are issued a Medical Resident Loan (MRL) from Ontario that they use to pay off federal and provincial/territorial government student loans.
-During the residency, the MOHLTC pays the interest on the participant’s MRL and the participant is not required to make payments on the principal.
+During the residency, the MOH pays the interest on the participant’s MRL and the participant is not required to make payments on the principal.

 In exchange for these benefits, the participant must first agree to practice medicine for five years in Ontario upon completion of residency.
 The participant must begin repayment of the MRL upon completion or termination of residency.